 - Billing limits per service per payer – maintain the frequency allowed for specific services or procedures by payer.
-Include the number of procedures allowed and the process for billing multiple procedures (there are some gotchas e.g https://www.ophthalmologymanagement.com/issues/2010/may-2010/coding-compliance,-done-with-confidence and read this https://covalentcareers.com/resources/guide-coding-and-billing-in-optometry/)
+Include the number of procedures allowed and the process for billing multiple procedures (there are some gotchas for each specialty)

-- Billing methods – as far as I know, all our payers accept electronic claims
+- Billing methods – make sure all your payers accept electronic claims (otherwise it is a laborious and painful)

-- Payment timings – most payers are required to pay within 30 days, but if there are any payers that do NOT pay within 30 days of filing, we should note it in this cheat sheet
+- Payment timings – most payers are required to pay within 30 days, but if there are any payers that do NOT pay within 30 days of filing, note it in this cheat sheet.

 - Denials / no responses – Identify and notate the appeals process required for each payer.
 Keep the timely filing deadline for each payer.